ptrk01/IOTAPyLib/README.md

 # IOTAPyLib

-IOTAPyLib is an easy to use IOTA API wrapper written in Python.
+IOTAPyLib is an easy to use wrapper for IOTA API written in Python.
 It is lightweight and offers all basic functionality of IOTA.

-**Prerequisites**
+##Prerequisites

 Requires Python 2.7 or higher.

-**Usage**
+##Usage

 To use the library simply import *iotawrapper.py*

 ```import iotawrapper.py```